 In 2006, Twitter appeared on the scene, which led Kathy Sierra, a popular tech blogger, to link FOMO directly to use of social media in the following year.

 Ironically, services like Twitter are simultaneously leaving some people with a feeling of not being connected, by feeding the fear of not being in the loop.
 By elevating the importance of being “constantly updated,” it amplifies the feeling of missing something if you’re not checking Twitter (or Twittering) with enough frequency.
 (Sierra2007cpu)

-In 2013, FOMO received its first scholarly attention from social psychologist Andrew Przybylskia (2013meb, p.
-841) and his colleagues.
+In 2013, FOMO received its first scholarly attention from social psychologist Andrew Przybylskia and his colleagues (2013meb, p.
+841).
 They defined it as “a pervasive apprehension that others might be having rewarding experiences from which one is absent, FOMO is characterized by the desire to stay continually connected with what others are doing.”
 In this definition we see a recognition of an emotion (i.e., anxiety) and a characteristic behavior.
+This behavior of staying “continually connected” is related to Oxford’s source of the anxiety: “aroused by posts seen on a social media website.”
 Similarly, contemporary discussion of FOMO invokes multiple, often tangled, references to varied emotions (e.g., anxiety) and behaviors (e.g., compulsive checking).
 Hence, it is worthwhile to further understand what it is that people are speaking of when the lament a fear of missing out.